Updated: Jun 23

 Inside the can lives the follower and spring, which are riveted together.
 The follower is a curious shape - dictated by its many functions - it has an arch between two flats to define the two stacks of ammunition, lowest on the right.
 Its has a rear lip that prevents the first round loaded slipping too far to the rear and jamming into the follower to can gap,.
 Each successive round has its rim in front of the round below it (when loading).
 The follower also has notches in various places that allow it to work with the can ribs during operation and during follower assembly: the spring is wiggled in first then the follower tilted to enter rear first and pushed down to compress the spring until the follower front edge can enter behind the rear of the can lips, a little wiggling to get the follower in and level to allow it to rise into place on the spring trapped by the lips and ready to load.

-The L8 project was simple - redevelop the No4 rifle to the new NATO 7.62 x 51mm round and keep the capacity to 10 rounds- pre the DCRA and other producers of No4 target shooting rifles.
-The MoD found that this was no satisfactory or simple task and the tests failed the simple conversion - leaving the effectively produced magazine design on the shelves and in stock...to be capitalized on the L42 Sniper Project in the early 1970s.
-The standard magazine well with trigger guard needed a little extra clearancing to work with the revised magazine - but standard parts from the No4 were retained.
+The L8 project was simple - redevelop the No4 rifle to the new NATO 7.62 x 51mm round and keep the capacity to 10 rounds- pre the DCRA and other successful producers of No4 target shooting rifles.
+The MoD found that this was no satisfactory or simple task and the L8 tests failed the simple conversion - leaving the effectively produced magazine design on the shelves and in stock...to be capitalized on the L42 Sniper Project in the early 1970s (converting servicable No4 Mk1 T rifles with a new heavy barrel and and other revised components.
+The standard magazine well inscribed by the trigger guard needed a little extra clearance to work with the revised magazine - but standard parts from the No4 were retained.